nexcess/magento-turpentine/README.md

 Please do not use Magento Connect's Reviews or (especially) the Q&A for support.
 There isn't a way for me to reply to reviews and the Q&A moderation is very slow.

+## Contributing

+If you have a fix or feature for Turpentine, submit a pull request through GitHub to the **devel** branch.
+The *master* branch is only for stable releases.
+Please make sure the new code follows the same style and conventions as already written code.

 ## How it works

 The extension works in two parts, page caching and block (ESI/AJAX) caching.
 A